HIDDEN PAWS RANCH

 Frequently Asked Questions

 We require 3 vaccines for day care or overnight boarding.
 Rabies, Distemper (DHPP) and Bordetella.
-Your pup must be up to date on these vaccines or they will not be able to attend day care or Boarding.
+Your pup must be up to date on these vaccines or they will not be able to Board.
 Check your last vet bill and look for the "reminders" for your dog's due dates on these vaccines to make sure they are up to date!
 After receiving the Bordetella vaccine, dogs must wait a minimum of one FULL WEEK before arriving for day care or lodging.
 Dogs are still "shedding" the Bordetella bacteria after receiving the vaccine and are contagious to other dogs in our facility.

 What is Bordetella (Kennel Cough)?